Hank (pictured above)

 Update: All three of these awesome boys have been adopted!
 THANK YOU!

 Being active members in our community is an important aspect of being a local business, even with a worldwide distribution.
 We not only want to help our many customers with their dogs, and their neighbors dogs, but we also want to make sure that we are helping the dogs that don’t have a home of their own.
-That’s why we have teamed up with the Jackson County Animal Shelter to not only help get these dogs a forever home, but to support a great organization doing amazing things for homeless animals and our community.
+That’s why we have teamed up with the Jackson County Animal Shelter and Friends of the Animal Shelter to not only help get these dogs a forever home, but to support a great organization doing amazing things for homeless animals and our community.

-We will be featuring a dog every month on our Facebook page that is in desperate need of being adopted, most of these dogs are breeds that are misunderstood so it has become extremely difficult to find them a home.
+We will be featuring dogs on our Facebook page that are in desperate need of being adopted, most of these dogs are breeds that are misunderstood so it has become difficult to find them a home.

 Just like you would when making any decision it is extremely important to consider every factor in your home life and lifestyle before adopting.
 Meeting the dog, getting to know their quirks and asking questions to the workers at the shelter will help when making the final decision.
 Some of these dogs have been at the shelter for quite some time and adjusting to a new home isn’t going to be instantaneous, so going into this process with an open mind will help you and your new companion adjust to this new situation.